 Institutional Changes over Forty Years

 The history of Scriptura as a journal is not particularly complex but still important.
 In the 1980s it served as the official journal for an academic society dedicated to teaching biblical studies in schools.
 It later focused more broadly on religious education.
 For a while one edition of Scriptura was therefore annually dedicated to articles in this field.
 By the mid-1980s the Centre for Contextual hermeneutics was established.
 The emphasis clearly shifted to the so-called “third public” of theology, namely “society”, although this is an over-generalised rubric that encompasses government, business and industry, the media, jurisprudence and civil society alike.
 Bernard Lategan hosted an annual seminar on contextual bible reading and many articles emerging from that seminar were published in the journal.
 Johann Kinghorn became the Head of Department with Bernard Lategan taking up a position as Dean in 1990.
 In 1994 the former Department of Biblical Studies in the Faculty of Arts became the Department of Religious Studies.
-With Kinghorn as editor, the journal maintained its interest in hermeneutics, but the focus was no longer only on reading the text (which was still in place) but also on “reading”, understanding, analysing the context.
+With Kinghorn as editor, the journal maintained its interest in hermeneutics, but the focus was no longer only on reading the text (which was still in place) but also on “reading”, understanding, analysing the context – during a time of rapid transition from apartheid.

 When the Department of Religious Studies was subsequently closed around 2000, the journal was almost closed as well.
 Hendrik Bosman had the wisdom not to let a precious resource slip away and ensured a transition that implied that Scriptura would be administratively located in the Department of Old Testament and New Testament Studies at Stellenbosch University as from 2001.
 Ironically, this signalled a shift away from a journal in a Faculty of Arts to a journal now housed in a Faculty of Theology.
 For a decade and a half Hendrik Bosman together with Elna Muton and myself served as three co-editors with Bosman being the first amongst equals in sharing the bulk of the administrative burden.
 The sub-title of the journal was then “International Journal of Bible, Religion and Theology”.
 This name signalled the broad interest of the journal in seeking to hold together interests in Biblical Studies, Theological Studies and Religious Studies.
 The danger was of course that its focus was too all-inclusive and not really distinctive if compared with other journals in the field.
 The order of Bible, religion and theology was admittedly odd.
 An order of religion, sacred texts (as one dimension of religious traditions) and theological reflection on such texts would make sense – but not given the name Scriptura.
 A classic theological encyclopaedia would have text, tradition, doctrine, ethics and contemporary appropriation (roughly Biblical studies, systematic theology and practical theology (here including mission), treating religion as an object of mission.